Master of Fine ArtsChoreography

 Enhancing What is Current and Innovative in the Field.

-• Students will work one on one with graduate faculty and local mentors to expand their choreographic practice during the non-residency portion of the program.
+• Students will work one on one with graduate faculty and mentors to expand their choreographic practice during the non-residency portion of the program.

 AdmissionsHow to Apply